mmikowski/hi_score/README.md

 We recommend you run `bin/xhi install,setup` after any such merge.

+## How to use - IDE Configuration
+We provide configs for JetBrain's IDE IntelliJ or Webstorm in the repository.
+Other IDEs will work fine, but we will need to manually adjust them to support the code style.
+The good news is we should only need to do this once per IDE and then it can be added to the repository.
+Contributions for VSCode, VIM, and other environments are welcome.

 ---
 ## The xhi tool
-The `bin/xhi` tool automates good practice for almost every conceivable stage of the SPA development life cycle.
+The `bin/xhi` tool automates good practice for almost every conceivable stage of the SPA life cycle.
 Configuration for all stages is found in the NPM `package.json` file.

 ### Get help
 The lifecycle stages supported by `bin/xhi` are shown below.
 Those marked